ParticulaCode/GoCubeUnityPlugin/README.md

 Start by choosing File -> New Scene, and save it as `GoCubeConnectionScene`.
 All you need to do is locate the `GoCubeConnection` prefab that is in the `Assets/Particula/Prefabs` directory in your project.
 Drag the prefab into the scene.

-*Note* - The `Next Scene` is a string of the name of the scene that you want Unity to load after the GoCubeConnectionScene is done.
+*Note* - The `Next Scene` game object is a string of the name of the scene that you want Unity to load after the GoCubeConnectionScene is done.
 It will proceed to the scene after it connects to GoCube.

 ### Using GoCube Objects